 - We find another problem or need during the interview process that is more interesting to pursue.

 Oh, and BTW – We don’t need to interview customers to test if people have fundamental needs like getting fit, communicating with other people, find romantic partners, and so on and so forth.
 It should be obvious to you that these kinds of needs already exist and don’t need further verification.
 In those cases, we’re interviewing customers to find out if our solution – our exact value proposition, our unique promises to the customer, is what actually resonates with the customer segment – to the point of paying for it.
-All of this data can be managed by using customer experience management platforms like those found at Qualtrics.

 In the second step of Customer Discovery, after actually finding confirmation of a real and felt problem or need, we get out of the building again to test if our hypothetical solution.
 We want to not only confirm that we understand the problem or need – we also need to confirm that our interpretation of a solution is actually one that the customers would use to solve it.
 So we get out of the building to talk to the people who indicated they actually have and feel the need or problem a second time.